No Insurance Required

 | TSH | 0.45 – 4.5 mIU/L | 1.0 – 2.5 mIU/L |

-The lipid panel measures the major fats and fat-like substances in your blood that are key indicators of cardiovascular health.
-It includes total cholesterol, LDL ("bad" cholesterol), HDL ("good" cholesterol), triglycerides, and calculated VLDL.
-Cholesterol is essential for hormone production — in fact, all steroid hormones, including testosterone, are synthesized from cholesterol — but imbalanced lipids increase the risk of atherosclerosis, heart attack, and stroke.
+The lipid panel measures the major fats and fat-like substances in your blood: total cholesterol, LDL ("bad" cholesterol), HDL ("good" cholesterol), triglycerides, and calculated VLDL.
+Cholesterol is essential for hormone production — all steroid hormones, including testosterone, are synthesized from cholesterol — but imbalanced lipids increase the risk of atherosclerosis, heart attack, and stroke.

 Testosterone therapy has a complex relationship with lipid metabolism.
-TRT generally improves the overall lipid profile by reducing total cholesterol and triglycerides, and may modestly improve insulin sensitivity.
+TRT generally improves the overall lipid profile by reducing total cholesterol and triglycerides.
 However, supraphysiologic doses can lower HDL cholesterol.
-Additionally, testosterone is synthesized from cholesterol, so monitoring ensures adequate substrate availability.
 Lipid panels are recommended at baseline, 6 months, and annually on TRT to track cardiovascular risk trends.

 | Marker | Conventional (Quest) | Optimal / Functional |